nuac-admin/nuac-release-four/_waters/trinity.md

             <div class="row bottom-spacer">
               <div class="col-xs-12">
                   <div class="alert alert-danger alert-flow">
-                    <p>Killer shrimp is present in Trinity Broad.
+                    <p>Killer shrimp is present in the Trinity Broads.
 Killer shrimp is so called due to its voracious habits: eating or killing any of our native invertebrates small enough to be prey.
 Growing to 3cm long, adults will feed on fish eggs and fry as well.</p>
                     <p>To minimise the spread of non-native species please follow the <a href="http://www.nonnativespecies.org/checkcleandry/biosecurity-for-anglers.cfm">Check, Clean, Dry</a> guidance:</p>
                     <ul>
                       <li><strong>Check</strong> your gear after leaving the water for mud, aquatic animals or plant material.
 Remove anything you find and leave it at the site.</li>